prabago/refarch-integration-tests/README.md

 # Integration Test Presentation
 In this section we are detailing the tests defined and how to execute them.
 ## Test organization
 Testcases are under the src/test/java.
-The src/main/java folder includes utility classes for testing, and generated classes by importing the SOAP web service for the DAL component.
+The src/main/java folder includes utility classes for testing, and generated classes by importing the SOAP web service for the DAL component using the `wsimport` tool.

 ## DB2 Validation
 The DB2 server validation are under the package db2.tests.
 It uses JPA entity manager to connect to the remote database server using the persistence.xml configuration in src/main/resources.
 This JPA configuration file specifies the class being used as Entity and specify the JDBC properties like database URL and user / password